nawabahmadreshi/documentation/pages/third-party-integrations/sendgrid.md

 ### Rewrite normal links as Branch links

+You can use regular Branch links, or, if you'd like to automatically convert your web URLs to Branch links, use the simple link creation mechanism given here:

-You will need to convert your links from normal web links to Branch deep links.
-We have provided [a script](https://gist.github.com/derrickstaten/f9b1e72e506f79628ab9127dd114dd83#file-branch-sdk-js) for doing so, as well as [an example](https://gist.github.com/derrickstaten/f9b1e72e506f79628ab9127dd114dd83#file-sendgrid-demo-js).
+We have provided [a way](/third-party-integrations/remote-deep-links/guide/) of easily converting web inks to Branch links, as well as [an example](https://gist.github.com/derrickstaten/f9b1e72e506f79628ab9127dd114dd83#file-sendgrid-demo-js).
 The example takes an html email (as a string) and applies the script to it.

+To use this script, make sure you've set up deep links according to one of the [linking schemas outlined here](/third-party-integrations/sendgrid/advanced/#setting-up-your-link-schema-for-email).

 Here is the script:
 {% highlight js %}